Mocahteam/FYFY/README.md

                       PropertyMatcher.PROPERTY.HAS_PARENT));
 ```
 ### Matchers combination ###
-It is possible to combine matcher to build the system appropiate filter.
-For instance following family will contain all GameObjects active in hierarchy with components Move and RandomTarget and not Velocity, and part of layer 3 or 7
+It is possible to combine matcher to build the system appropriate filter.
+For instance, following family will contain all GameObjects active in hierarchy with components Move and RandomTarget and not Velocity, and part of layer 3 or 7
 ```C#
 Family myFamily = FamilyManager.getFamily(
     new AllOfProperties(PropertyMatcher.PROPERTY.ACTIVE_IN_HIERARCHY),